harshbrar03/Diwali-Sales-Analysis/README.md

 - Handled missing values, incorrect data types, and outliers.

 ## 5. Key Insights
-- Top-performing product categories include 'Food' and 'Clothing & Apparel.
+- Top-performing product categories include 'Food' and 'Clothing & Apparel'.
 - Most sales are driven by the 18–30 age group (Young Adults).
 - States like Maharashtra and Uttar Pradesh show the highest sales volumes.